logaretm/laradock-cli/README.md

 ### Deprecation Notice

 This is now no longer updated, in favor for an [official one](https://github.com/laradock/cli).
+You may still use it if you find it helpful.

 ### Installation